automl/ConfigSpace/docs/source/Guide.rst

     To read more about conditions, please take a look at the :ref:`Conditions` or the :doc:`auto_examples/AdvancedExample`

 .. note::
-    Don't use neither the ``EqualsCondition`` nor the ``InCondition`` on float hyperparameter, since floating point inaccuracy can cause inappropriate behaviour.
+    Don't use either the ``EqualsCondition`` or the ``InCondition`` on float hyperparameters.
+Due to floating-point inaccuracy, it is very unlikely that, for example, the ``EqualsCondition`` is evaluated to True.

 3rd Example: Forbidden clauses